Is It Better To Buy or Rent a Home in London? How To Decide

-In the short term it is often cheaper to rent in London.
-This is because the rent you pay is likely to be lower than your mortgage and the deposit on a rental property is significantly less than the initial costs of buying a home.
-If you are buying a flat you may also have to pay service charges which you would not need to pay if you were renting.
+In the short term, it is often cheaper to rent in London.
+This is because the rent you pay is likely to be lower than your mortgage repayments, and the deposit on a rental property is significantly less than the initial costs of buying a home.
+If you are purchasing a flat, you may also have to pay service charges which you would not need to pay if you were renting.

-However, mortgage can sometimes be less than rent depending on the property you choose and the size of the deposit you can put down.
+However, mortgage repayments can sometimes be less than paying rent, depending on the property you choose and the size of the deposit you can put down.
 Bigger deposits give you access to the best mortgage rates and reduce the size of the loan.

 If you are thinking of buying you should contact mortgage lenders who will help you work out how much you can borrow and what the monthly repayments will be.

 How to decide